-&lt;sup>2 I am conscious of the many limitations of the binary 'Global North/ Global South'.
+2 I am conscious of the many limitations of the binary 'Global North/ Global South'.
 However, I will use them for readability purposes.
 With Global North I refer to those countries traditionally delivering aid, and with Global South I refer to those countries traditionally receiving aid.
-Others date the creation of the international humanitarian system to the end of WWI and the treaty of Versailles (Davey et al, 2013).
+3 Others date the creation of the international humanitarian system to the end of WWI and the treaty of Versailles (Davey et al, 2013).

-&lt;sup>4 The history of international aid begins after the Second World War; when the world was divided in two by the Iron Curtain, and the model exported was mainly the Western one.
-This has been defined by many as the (white man's burden)
+4 The history of international aid begins after the Second World War; when the world was divided in two by the Iron Curtain, and the model exported was mainly the Western one.

-&lt;sup>5 This has been defined by many as the 'white man's burden'.
+5 This has been defined by many as the 'white man's burden'.